 Introduction

 The Oklahoma Department of Libraries’ digital archive is home to a collection of a twentieth-century tourist staple: postcards.
-While postcards are often associated as promoting favorable feelings, especially for me, some images from this digital archive cannot and should not be seen as sharing this same privilege.
-Of the 491 postcards found in this collection, there are a handful of them which portray images of Native Americans, and not in a favorable light.
+While postcards are often seen as promoting favorable feelings, some images from this digital archive cannot be seen as possessing this quality. .
+Of the 491 postcards in this collection, a handful portray images of Native Americans, and none of them in a favorable light.
 Three depictions of Native Americans in particular take on the position of a paper-trail of native appropriation, as they exist as clear exemplifications of exploitation in Oklahoma.
-The pictures found on these three postcards exploit the archetypal image of ‘the native’, invariably favoring the United States government.
+The pictures found on these three postcards exploit the archetypal image of ‘the native’, invariably favoring the United States dominant culture [?].
 The use of exploitative images on postcards allows the government to benefit through the resulting profit, their contribution to erasure, and their enforcement of a white-lensed stereotype.

 Postcards as an Entertainment Product

 Postcards first began their boom throughout the late nineteenth and early twentieth centuries.
 The United States Postal Service began selling these cards in the mid-1800’s, but these weren’t the same eye-catching pieces that you would expect: these cards were completely blank.
 This might seem contradictory, given that nowadays people often associate a postcard with its picture.
 The reason for this blank side, however, was because postcards were not originally intended for individual consumption, but instead were a means through which businesses could advertise their products (Meikle, 2016).
-At their core, postcards were an avenue through which businesses could make a profit, and not the kind of entertainment product that postcard collectors seem to view them as today.
+At their core, postcards were an avenue through which businesses could make a profit, rather than being the entertainment product that postcard collectors seem to view them as today.
 About a century later, these unique forms of communication would shift to the well-known picture-model of a postcard during the “Golden Age of Postcards” (Fixico, n.d.).
 These would become so popular that, in the year 1913 alone, the United States Postal Service documented that they had managed 968 million postcards (Meikle, 2016).
-That means, if each of these postcards were worth at least one cent, then the government would be making over 9 million dollars from postcards alone.
+That means, if each of these postcards were worth at least one cent, then the government would be making over 9 million dollars from stamps alone.

 Postcards and People

-Nowadays, when people receive a postcard, it is the result of someone they know vacationing.
-This usage seems as though a shift from the 1800’s advertising phase, transforming postcards into a sort of vacation-oriented tourist paraphernalia.
-During times when travelling was not commonplace, the United States Postal Service connected families and friends before motor vehicles ever could.
-For these reasons, postcards took on a variety of meanings, providing the flexibility needed to communicate messages of various importance.
-Cards containing well-wishes, holiday greetings, baby announcements, or even news of a death were all avenues in which the postcard predominately operated.
-What made these sorts of mail better than letters, you might ask?
-The answer lies in the obvious: the picture.
+Nowadays, postcards have completely shifted away from the 1800’s advertising phase, transforming into vacation-oriented tourist paraphernalia.
+When people receive a postcard today, it usually comes from someone they know who is vacationing.
+During times when travelling was not commonplace, the United States Postal Service-connected families and friends in ways that vehicles couldn’t.
+Postcards took on a variety of roles, providing the flexibility needed to communicate messages of varying levels of importance.
+Cards containing well-wishes, holiday greetings, baby announcements, or even news of a death—these were the postcards’ predominant themes.
+The addition of pictures raised the status of postcards above letters, making them a form of entertainment as well as a means of communication. .
 In thinking of postcards as entertainment, though, it is important to note the ‘who’ in these scenarios.
 Who was buying these pictures and whose picture was being bought?

 Depictions of Native Americans on Postcards

-To understand the context surrounding these three specific cards from Oklahoma, one must comprehend the history of how some tribes, who were not native to this part of North America, came to reside in Oklahoma.
-The relationship of indigenous people and Oklahoma, in turn, further irritates postcard’s colonialist capitalizations on indigenous trauma.
+In trying to understand these three specific cards from Oklahoma, it helps to know something about the sequence of events which ended with some tribes that [or which] were not native to this part of North America taking up residence in Oklahoma. t The relationship between indigenous people and Oklahoma, in turn, further irritates postcard’s colonialist capitalizations on indigenous trauma.